Common Tasks

 -

-When that is complete restart the service for it to use the new files.
+When that is complete start the service again for it to use the new files.

 is used as the target version but you can choose the version you desire to run.